 The purpose of an internship is to provide interns with real-life work experience, as well as the chance to learn more about the industry.
 While the details and duties of internships will vary, according to Kyra Freeburg, STEM Career Development and Program coordinator and lecturer at San Diego State University, having structure is always important.

 “You [should be] participating, giving your opinions, going to meetings, [doing] a project and using the skills you learned in school, [while] also learning new ones,” she explained.

-But if your manager isn’t creating a schedule or goals for you, your opportunities for career growth and learning are limited and you may feel adrift.
+But if your manager isn’t creating a schedule or goals for you, your opportunities for career growth and learning are limited.

 Solution: Create your own goals and schedule

 If waiting for your supervisor to assign you work has left you refreshing your inbox all day hoping for an assignment, it’s time for you to speak up.
 Take the reigns and request a meeting with your direct supervisor to discuss your goals, upcoming projects and their deadlines.